-Due Diligence documents required for Notes/College Actions desktop assessment Notes conege Actions Copy of latest set of audited accounts To be reviewed by College Finance team Copy of evidence of registration on ROTO To be reviewed by Due Diligence Panel or APAR Full names of all Heads/Trustees/Senior Complete company house check Managers Copy of Management Structure To be reviewed by Due Diligence Panel Copy of most recent Ofsted report Require grade 1 -2 Copy of most recent Self-Assessment Require grade 1 -2 Report (SAR) - where applicable CVs for all staff delivering training/ To be reviewed by SQS assessment Copy of contract of employment/evidence of To be reviewed by SQS contract of employment for all staff delivering training/assessment DBS numbers for all staff delivering training/ To be reviewed by Due Diligence Panel assessing T Copy of staff certificate for the member (s) To be reviewed by SQS of staff responsible for training/assessing To be reviewed by Due Diligence Decel Copy of Health & Safety Policy To be reviewed by Due Diligence Panel Copies of risk assessments To be reviewed by Due Diligence Panel Copy of disaster recovery policy To be reviewed by Due Diligence Panel Copy of Employers/Public/Professional liability insurance certificate Minimum £10 million for Employers Liability Insurance and £5 million for Public Liability Insurance.
+Due Diligence documents required for Notes/College Actions desktop assessment Notes of Control of Co Copy of latest set of audited accounts To be reviewed by College Finance team Copy of evidence of registration on ROTO or APAR To be reviewed by Due Diligence Panel Full names of all Heads/Trustees/Senior Managers Complete company house check Copy of Management Structure To be reviewed by Due Diligence Panel Copy of most recent Ofsted report Require grade 1 -2 Copy of most recent Self-Assessment Report (SAR) - where applicable Require grade 1 -2 CVs for all staff delivering training/ assessment To be reviewed by SQS Copy of contract of employment/evidence of contract of employment for all staff delivering training/assessment To be reviewed by SQS DBS numbers for all staff delivering training/ assessing To be reviewed by Due Diligence Panel Copy of staff certificate for the member (s) of staff responsible for training/assessing To be reviewed by SQS Copy of Health & Safety Policy To be reviewed by Due Diligence Panel Copies of risk assessments To be reviewed by Due Diligence Panel Copy of disaster recovery policy To be reviewed by Due Diligence Panel Copy of Employers/Public/Professional liability insurance certificate Minimum £10 million for Employers Liability Insurance and £5 million for Public Liability Insurance.
 Certificate to be in date.
-Evidence of Initial Advice & Guidance (IAG) To be reviewed in line with BTC policy and IAG Policy To be reviewed in fine with BTO policy Copy of policies for compliance with To be reviewed in line with BTC policy legislation on employment and immigration Copy of Complaints procedure To be reviewed in line with BTC policy Copy of Equality and Diversity procedure To be reviewed in line with BTC policy Details/evidence of DBS compliance To be reviewed in line with BTC policy Copy of Numeracy and Literacy Policy Copy of Safeguarding policy To be reviewed in line with BTC policy Copy of Sustainability policy To be reviewed in line with BTC policy Copy of PREVENT policy To be reviewed in line with BTC policy Copy of British Values policy To be reviewed in line with BTC policy Copy of Mission Statement To be reviewed in line with BTC policy Copy of Data Protection policy To be reviewed in line with BTC policy Evidence of how they comply with the To be reviewed in line with BTC policy Prevent Duty. . ,
+Evidence of Initial Advice & Guidance (IAG) and IAG Policy To be reviewed in line with BTC policy Copy of policies for compliance with legislation on employment and immigration To be reviewed in line with BTC policy Copy of Complaints procedure To be reviewed in line with BTC policy Copy of Equality and Diversity procedure To be reviewed in line with BTC policy Details/evidence of DBS compliance To be reviewed in line with BTC policy Copy of Numeracy and Literacy Policy Copy of Safeguarding policy To be reviewed in line with BTC policy Copy of Sustainability policy To be reviewed in line with BTC policy Copy of PREVENT policy To be reviewed in line with BTC policy Copy of British Values policy To be reviewed in line with BTC policy Copy of Mission Statement To be reviewed in line with BTC policy Copy of Data Protection policy To be reviewed in line with BTC policy Evidence of how they comply with the Prevent Duty.
+To be reviewed in line with BTC policy

-Due Diligence documents required for desktop assessment Notes/College Actions Copy of Awarding Body Centre Approval - where appropriate To match qualifications being delivered Copy of most recent External Verifiers Reports - where appropriate To be reviewed for serious issues
+Due Diligence documents required for Notes/College Actions desktop assessment Copy of Awarding Body Centre Approval - where appropriate To match qualifications being delivered Copy of most recent External Verifiers Reports - where appropriate To be reviewed for serious issues